HanWay Films

+HanWay Films is a British independent film production and distribution company specializing in theatrical feature films as well as distributing them on home entertainment systems.

-HanWay Films is an independent British international sales, distribution and marketing company specializing in theatrical feature films.
+HanWay is an international sales, distribution and marketing company specialising in films from worldwide talent.
+HanWay arranges financing, sales and distribution for all films from Recorded Picture Company, along with projects from third party producers.

 History

-In 1999, Jeremy Thomas founded international sales company HanWay Films with his colleagues Peter Watson (deputy chairman) and Stephan Mallmann, and continues to chair the board.
+On 30 November 1998, Jeremy Thomas founded production and foreign sales company HanWay Films with his colleagues Peter Watson (deputy chairman) and Stephan Mallmann, and continues to chair the board.
 Two new members joined the board in 2011, Thorsten Schumacher, previously head of sales, was appointed managing director, and former head of business affairs Jan Spielhoff took up the reins as chief operating officer.

-HanWay has established itself as leading international sales, distribution and marketing company specialising in high-profile quality films from worldwide talent.
-HanWay arranges financing, sales and distribution for all films from Recorded Picture Company, along with projects from third party producers.

 HanWay also represents an extensive film catalogue of over 500 features including films from Thomas's Recorded Picture Company, and the British Film Institute.
-Representing the very best in film-making talent, these include productions by Woody Allen, Takeshi Kitano, Bernardo Bertolucci, Wim Wenders, Terry Gilliam, David Cronenberg, Peter Greenaway, Jean-Luc Godard, David Mamet, Miloš Forman, Stephen Frears, Phillip Noyce and Nagisa Ōshima.
+These include productions by Woody Allen, Takeshi Kitano, Bernardo Bertolucci, Wim Wenders, Terry Gilliam, David Cronenberg, Peter Greenaway, Jean-Luc Godard, David Mamet, Miloš Forman, Stephen Frears, Phillip Noyce and Nagisa Ōshima.

 In August 2022, it was announced that American film production company Cohen Media Group had acquired HanWay Films from its founder Jeremy Thomas with HanWay Films continued to be branded as an independent label within Cohen Media Group.
 In January 2025, HanWay became the main representative of the Cohen Film Collection.